 - We aim to understand our positive and negative impacts in this context and quantify our externalities wherever appropriate and robust data and methodologies are available.

-- The basis for measuring our impacts and our contribution to people’s quality of life are our sustainability targets and our six focal areas.
-We are continuously refining our reporting and measurement systems so that we can evaluate and steer our progress toward the 20-year goal for 2030 in an integrated way.
+- The basis for measuring our impacts and our contribution to people’s quality of life are our sustainability targets and topic areas in the three dimensions of Regenerative Planet, Thriving Communities and Trusted Partner.
+We are continuously refining our reporting and measurement systems so that we can evaluate and steer our progress in an integrated way.

 - Whenever robust data and reliable methods are available, we quantify our externalities along the value chain.
-We report our CO2 footprint (Scope 1-4) in our Henkel Sustainability Report.
+In our Henkel Sustainability Report we report our CO2 footprint (Scope 1-3) as well as about our products and technologies to help to avoid CO2 emissions from being generated (Scope 4).
 We also test and evaluate the methodologies available to quantify our water and material footprint.
 However, up to now they do not yet sufficiently reflect a very complex reality in order to be used as a basis for business decisions.
 Looking at the evaluation of social impacts, the challenge is even higher.

 - A scientifically sound and ethically acceptable approach to not only quantify but also price the positive and negative impacts companies have on the environment and society, could certainly help to discuss, compare and manage externalities.
 We showcase such monetarization below using an exemplary price for carbon applied to our CO2-footprint.

 - However, the lack of reliable market prices, robust data and reliable methodologies to quantify externalities could foster misleading implications.
 And finally, also due to ethical reasons in the context of valuing social factors – such as the value of a life – we currently refrain from monetizing externalities.